rust-lang/blog.rust-lang.org/posts/inside-rust/2020-02-25-intro-rustc-self-profile.md

 In the future we'll be adding more features and we'll work on making the tooling easier to use.
 If you have questions or would like to get involved with the Self-Profile Working Group, please check out the [measureme repository] or stop by our [Zulip stream].

+---

+Note: This post has been updated to reflect the current release of `measureme`.
+You can read the previous verison of this post [here].

 [chrome profiler img1]: /images/inside-rust/2020-02-25-intro-rustc-self-profile/chrome_profiler1.png
 [chrome profiler img2]: /images/inside-rust/2020-02-25-intro-rustc-self-profile/chrome_profiler2.png
 [chrome profiler img3]: /images/inside-rust/2020-02-25-intro-rustc-self-profile/chrome_profiler3.png